scribd/Lucid/Documentation/Client.md

 - Some requests need more attention because they carry important information which can't be lost in case of failure or if the app gets terminated.
 For instance, requests using the method `POST` or `PUT` almost always carry a body, which needs to be safely brought to the server's attention.

 - Some requests depend on one another and need to be sent sequentially so that the server can make sense out of them.
-For example, if request A creates an entity on the backend and request B updates that same entity, it only make sense to send those request in the order A => B.
+For example, if request A creates an entity on the backend and request B updates that same entity, it only make sense to send those requests in the order A => B.

 For these reasons, Lucid first appends the requests to an `APIClientQueue` before sending them.
 The queue then decides if yes or not they should be sent in parrallele or sequentially, but also makes sure that requests carrying important data have the opportunity to re-enter in the queue after a network failure.

 ## Response Handler

-Lucid has two ways to propagate an `APIClientResponse` into its system:
+Lucid has two ways to propagate server response into its system:

 1. Through a `CoreManager`s publisher.
 2. Through a *static* response handler.